gitnacho/docs/docs/releases/upgrade-instructions.md

  nativescript-cardview
 ```

-> Note: As soon as you find a problem with the core dependencies - please open an issue in the respective GitHub repository.
+> **Note**: As soon as you find a problem with the core dependencies - please open an issue in the respective GitHub repository.
 If unsure, you can open it in the [nativescript/nativescript](https://github.com/nativescript/nativescript/issues) repository.
 If the problem is related to some of the external plugins, please contact the author by opening a new issue in the plugin's repository.

 ## Upgrading the application